To get the perimeter of a rectangle, add the length and width, then double the result:

 P=2(l+w)P = 2(l + w)

-Here, ll is the length and ww is the width.
-Perimeter means the total distance around the outside of the rectangle, so the answer should be written in linear units such as cm, m, or ft.
+Here ll is the length and ww is the width.
+Perimeter is the total distance around the outside, so the answer is written in linear units such as cm, m, or ft.
+The same rule can be written P=2l+2wP = 2l + 2w — both forms are correct, and both assume the two sides are in the same unit.

 l+w+l+wl + w + l + w